hgamal/midiclock/README.md

 ### Checking BPM Acurracy

-The 'count.cpp' program can be used to verify the Beats per Minute accuracy produced by the device.
+In the repository exists a C++ program, called 'count.cpp'.
+Once compiled, it can be used to verify the accuracy of Beats per Minute produced by midiclock.

 The program counts the number of MIDI Clock messages taking into account the time elapsed between them and calculates the obtained Beats per Minute.